Unboxed-Software/solana-course/content/anchor-cpi.md

 ### 2. Add dependencies to `Cargo.toml`

 Before we get started we need enable the `init-if-needed` feature and add the `anchor-spl` crate to the dependencies in `Cargo.toml`.
+If you need to brush up on the `init-if-needed` feature take a look at the [Anchor PDAs and Accounts lesson](anchor-pdas.md).

 ```rust
 [dependencies]